kat-hjy/quiz-me/README.md

 - module information (curriculum, learning objectives, topics tested for exams etc.)
 - lecture notes (mainly slides)
 - tutorial materials (including readings, slides etc.)
-- lab / clinical simulation notes
+- lab / clinical simulation notes (not too important for NUR1124)
+- physical assessment (not too important for NUR1124)
 - consolidation notes (summaries, repeats of what has been mentioned)
 - additional readings such as research papers, articles, professional guidelines
 - textbooks